 Booking and Bail

 After the initial arrest and testing for substances, you’ll get taken to jail.
-Officers will take your mug shot, fingerprints, and run your name through a database to check for warrants.
+Officers will take your mug shot and fingerprints and run your name through a database to check for warrants.
 If there are no warrants or other charges against you, they will take you to a holding cell where you will wait to make bail or your first appearance.

 - Bail: You can post your own bail or go through a bail bondsman if you don’t have enough money.
-A bail bondsman will issue a fee that you’ll need to pay to get released from jail.
+A bail bondsman will issue a fee you’ll need to pay to be released from jail.
 Typically, there’s a 10% down payment and collateral.
-You’ll have to show up for your scheduled court dates to receive your collateral back.
+You must attend your scheduled court dates to receive your collateral back.

 - First appearance: If you don’t have enough money for bail or don’t want to go through a bail bondsman, it’s a requirement that you show up for your first appearance in front of a judge.
 The judge will review the information gathered by law enforcement to determine if there was probable cause for your arrest.
-If they decide there wasn’t probable cause, they will release you from jail.
-If probable cause existed, they will set bond, and you could get released as long as you promise to show up to your court date.
+They will release you from jail if they decide there wasn’t probable cause.
+If probable cause existed, they would set a bond, and you could get released if you promised to show up to your court date.

 If you choose The Morris Firm to represent you, we will act on your behalf and enter a Notice of Appearance.
 That will tell the state that you want to enter a plea of not guilty and that we will represent you throughout your case.
 At that time, you won’t have to go through an arraignment.

 After issuing a DUI charge, you’ll get the opportunity to plead guilty or not guilty.
-If you plead guilty, the court will sentence you to jail or provide another form of punishment for the crime you committed.
-We usually advise clients to enter a plea of not guilty so we can investigate the case and find a way to get the charges dropped or reduced.
+If you plead guilty, the court will sentence you to jail or provide another punishment for your crime.
+We usually advise clients to plead not guilty so we can investigate the case and find a way to get the charges dropped or reduced.

 A preliminary hearing happens before any formal charges get filed against you.
 There are two categories of preliminary hearings: bond hearings and adversarial hearings.

-- Bond hearing: If you’re unable to pay your initial bond, we can request a bond hearing.
-During the hearing, we’ll use various factors to show why you should get a different bond amount that you’re able to post.
+- Bond hearing: If you cannot pay your initial bond, we can request a bond hearing.
+During the hearing, we’ll use various factors to show why you should get a different bond amount than the one you can post.
 A bond hearing could also occur if the state believes an increase is necessary based on your criminal record and previous charges.

-- Adversarial hearing: During an adversarial hearing, the witnesses will have to show up at court and state why they believe you should get charged with the alleged offense.
+- Adversarial hearing: During an adversarial hearing, the witnesses must show up at court and state why they believe you should get charged with the alleged offense.
 This type of hearing is only allowed for a felony DUI case.
 We will try to get the charges against you dropped.
 If we can’t, we’ll have sworn testimony to use in preparation for your trial.

-There are different motions to uncover evidence against you, which gives us an opportunity to review and build a case against that evidence for your trial.
+There are different motions to uncover evidence against you, allowing us to review and build a case against that evidence for your trial.
 In some situations, the evidence might not be strong enough, and we can use that as leverage to enter a plea negotiation or get the charges dropped altogether.

 - Demand for Discovery: Discovery is the process of gathering copies of evidence.
 We’ll request the evidence that the state has against you, and they will request evidence from us.
-During the discovery process, we’ll review the state’s evidence to help us build your case and argue against what they found.
-During this time, we can also interview witnesses that will have to testify at your trial.
+We’ll review the state’s evidence during the discovery process to help us build your case and argue against what they found.
+We can also interview witnesses who must testify at your trial during this time.

-- Pre-Trial Conference: After receiving all discovery, a pre-trial conference date gets set.
+- Pre-Trial Conference: A pre-trial conference date is set after receiving all discoveries.
 During this conference, both sides will file their pre-trial motions and agree to deadlines to ensure the case proceeds on time.